 4. Eco-friendly and sustainable: it is manufactured from 80% post-industrial recycled rubber and plastic.
 At the end of the roof’s service life, it can once again be recycled.

-5. Slate Select
+4. Slate Select

 The material is then cast in molds made from pieces of real slate tiles, making it appear nearly identical to the natural stone – even up close!
 It is manufactured in Garland, Texas.